 The Benefits of Mother’s Own Milk

 Nature designed human milk just for human babies.
 It is the ideal food for your baby.
 Your milk has just the right balance of nutrients.
 It has them in the form that is most easily used by the human baby’s immature body systems.
-Because it was made for your baby, your milk also is gentlest on your baby’s stomach.
-Your milk even changes along with your baby as he or she grows.
+Because it was made for your baby, your milk is also the most gentle on your baby’s stomach.
+Your milk even changes along with your baby as they grow!